Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 Phase 1: Teach

-During the Teach phase, ideas are novel to the learner and the teacher will pass on key knowledge and facts through the use of worked examples, modeling and metaphor.
-This ensures that students are beginning to make new connections in their schema.
+During the Teach phase, ideas are novel to the learner and the teacher passes on key knowledge and facts through worked examples, modeling and metaphor.
+This helps students make new connections in their schema.

-Crucially, no new learning has taken place for the student.
+Crucially, no new learning takes place for the student.

 Phase 2: Do

-The Do phase is to check if students have understood all the interaction and modeling from the Teach phase.
+The Do phase checks if students have understood all the interactions and modeling from the Teach phase.

-The other purpose of the Do phase is to build up a student’s confidence in a topic, so that they know they are able to learn the material at hand.
+The Do phase should also build up a student’s confidence in a topic so that they know they can learn the material at hand.
 Eagle-eyed readers will already be picking up on the crossover potential this has with the growth mindset.

 Again no learning has happened by the end of this phase, just replication.